Meet our Staff

 Lisa Dalton is the advertising manager.
 She started at the Nodaway News Leader on day 1, March 4, 1996.
 There are many duties that Lisa completes at the NNL.
 She creates marketing campaigns for clients, internet advertising, subscription data and also does the day-to-day bookkeeping duties for the company.

-She has been in the advertising field for almost 30 years.
+She has been in the advertising field for over 30 years.
 Lisa was an advertising representative for the Penny Press before starting at the NNL.

 “I really enjoy my job here at the Nodaway News Leader.
 I have formed good friendships with a lot of my clients and have seen a lot of changes over the years.
 I feel very fortunate to love coming to work every day and I have the best group of clients and co-workers to spend my days with,” said Lisa.

-Lisa is a native of the Maryville area and now resides in Bedford, IA, with her husband of almost 30 years.
-They have three grown children and four grandchildren.
+Lisa is a native of the Maryville area and now resides in Bedford, IA, with her husband of over 30 years.
+They have three grown children and five grandchildren.
 In her spare time, she enjoys traveling and spending time with her grandchildren.

 Contact Lisa: firstname.lastname@example.org, 660.562.4747 or 660.562.4421.